teixeluis/clustered-heating-controller/README.md

 ### Integration with the heater

+#### Heater control

-The integration took as an essencial aspect, to be the least invasive as possible, and avoid additional failure modes that could put the safety of the device at risk.
-As such a few considerations were taken:
+For this integration, safety was the first thing to consider.
+As such, in order to be the least invasive as possible to the original design (avoiding new failure modes that could put the safety of the device at risk), the following considerations were taken:

  * do not allow power to the heating elements to be overriden by our board or any of the additional circuitry, i.e. our circuit may cut the power to the heater, but not turn it on in such way that bypasses the onboard microcontroller